An improved formula for Wigner function and spin polarization in a decoupling relativistic fluid at local thermodynamic equilibrium: Introduction.

+In previous spin polarization calculations with \eqref{LE-density-operator-new}, this requirement was not met, due to significant geometric approximations, tacitly or explicitely introduced \cite{Becattini:2021suc, Liu:2021uhn}.
+For instance, in ref. \cite{Becattini:2021suc} for the purpose of calculating the LTE contribution, the region encompassed by the initial and the decoupling hypersurface was approximated with a rectangular region with infinitely distant time-like boundaries, while in ref. \cite{Liu:2021uhn} the LTE hypersurface was tacitly assumed to be perpendicular to the four-velocity field, which is not the case in general.
+In fact, according to analytical models \cite{Bjorken:1982qr,Luzum:2008cw,Romatschke:2017ejr} and numerical simulations \cite{Song:2010aq,Shen:2014vra,Plumberg:2015eia,Elfner:2022iae}, the decoupling hypersurface does not meet either case.

-In previous spin polarization calculations with the LTE density operator, significant geometric approximations were employed, explicitly or not \cite{Becattini:2021suc, Liu:2021uhn}.
-However, according to analytical models \cite{Bjorken:1982qr,Luzum:2008cw,Romatschke:2017ejr} and numerical simulations \cite{Song:2010aq,Shen:2014vra,Plumberg:2015eia,Elfner:2022iae}, the decoupling hypersurface in the central region of the QGP has roughly constant proper time $\tau=\sqrt{t^2-z^2}$ and the geometric approximations in ref. \cite{Becattini:2021suc} appear not fully appropriate.
-In this work we propose a new approach for evaluating quantities at LTE, which applies to hypersurfaces with arbitrary geometry; in essence, this method relies on an exchange of the order of integrations for the leading order correction of the Wigner function, which sheds light on the nature of the correction itself.
+In this work we propose a new approach for evaluating quantities at LTE, which applies to hypersurfaces with arbitrary geometry and, as we will see, features the expected independence on the normal components of the gradients; technically, this method relies on an exchange of the order of integrations for the leading order correction of the Wigner function, which sheds light on the nature of the correction itself.
 Although our derivation is focused on the spin-1/2 case the method can be readily extended to particles with arbitrary spin.

-\paragraph{\bf Local thermodynamic equilibrium.} For an arbitrary local operator $\widehat{O}(x)$, its mean value at LTE at the decoupling is obtained by neglecting the 4D integral in equation \eqref{gauss} and it is thus given by:
+The paper is organized as follows.
+In the first section, we introduce the local equilibrium density operator and define the linear response expansion in terms of thermodynamic gradients.
+In the second section, we introduce the Wigner function for a free Dirac field and propose a new expansion scheme for its linear response expansion.
+This scheme allows the integration over the decoupling hypersurface to be performed exactly, at any given order, without resorting to geometrical approximations.
+In the third section, we apply the resulting formula for the linear response theory of the Wigner function to compute the first-order gradient correction to the spin polarization vector of hadrons.
+The new formula contains not only gradients of the thermodynamic fields, but also gradients of the normal vector, which are absent in the flat-hypersurface approximation.
+We finally discuss the physical implications of the new formula.